-Our brains are also the product of natural selection.
-Because natural selection cannot look into the future (it is blind) and does not always have the optimal mutations to select from, the process often results in suboptimal designs.
+Undeniably, our brains are also the product of natural selection.
+Because natural selection cannot anticipate the future and does not always have the optimal mutations to select from, the process often results in suboptimal designs.
 Take our eyes, for example.
 They have evolved from light-detecting cells under the skin.
-The nerve bundles came together at the top in these cells.
+The nerve-bundles came together at the top in these cells.
 When those cells gradually evolved into the complex eye with pupil and retina, those nerves remained at the front of the eye, which means they had to be drilled through the retina to connect to the brain.
 That is why we have a blind spot in the visual field of each eye (a problem that is solved by combining the field of vision of the two eyes).
 Squid eyes have evolved separately (our common ancestor with squids had no eyes) and are better designed.
-In squids the nerves come together behind the eye and they don’t have blind spots.
+In squids the nerves come together behind the eye and they have no blind spots.

-So, as far as our brains are concerned, we can assume that more optimal alternatives are possible in principle.
+Thus, iwith regards to our brains, we can assume that more optimal alternatives are possible, at least in principle.
 But more importantly, the reason for our thinking errors, is the 'goal' of natural selection.
 Natural selection is only 'interested' in reproduction.
 It drives the evolution of a species by the different success with which genes (genetic variations) spread in the population.
 In a way, genes use organisms as vehicles to make copies of themselves (by enabling these organisms to reproduce).
 They are successful to the extent that they provide the organism with characteristics that increase its chances to reproduce.
 For example, by providing the organism with adaptations that make it better able to survive (e.g. camouflage, sharp teeth or long necks) or that make it more attractive to the opposite sex (e.g. the tail of the peacock - that is sexual selection).

 Truth is an expensive means to an end

-Each characteristic of an organism is therefore selected only insofar as it yields a reproductive advantage.
+Each characteristic of an organism, then, is selected only insofar as it yields a reproductive advantage.
 The same goes for our brains.
-They have not evolved to provide us with true representations of the world but with representations that increase our chances of survival and reproduction.
+They have not evolved to provide us with true representations of the world, but with representations that increase our chances of survival and reproduction.
 Truth (representing the environment in a correct way), however, is usually the best strategy to increase the chances of survival and reproduction of an organism.
 Take two hominids who see 3 tigers enter a cave and see 2 tigers coming out.
 The hominid who made the right calculation and deduced that there still was a tiger in the cave, is more likely to be our ancestor (and to have passed on his mathematical genes) than the one who thought the coast was clear and moved in.

-But truth comes with a price tag.
+But truth comes at a cost.
 Representing the world in a complex and accurate way requires a lot of brain power.
-This in turn requires a lot of food.
-Brains are expensive organs.
-Our brains consume 20% of the energy we get out of food, while they only make up 1-2% of our body mass.
+This, in turn, requires a lot of food.
+Brains are demanding organs.
+Our brains exhaust 20% of the energy we get out of food, while they only make up 1-2% of our body mass.
 More brain power and brain mass to sustain it can only evolve if the benefits it generates for the organism (in terms of survival and reproduction) are greater than the additional cost it requires (the extra food that must be found).
-So, natural selection is interested in truth only to the extent that it is relevant for survival and reproduction and wants that truth as cheaply as possible.
-That has a series of important consequences.
+So, natural selection is interested in truth only to the extent that it is relevant for survival and reproduction, and wants that truth to be as inexpensive as possible.
+This has a series of important consequences.

 System 1 and system 2